How to Use Callback Classes

-Posted over 2 years ago by Philip Ingram
+Posted about 10 years ago by Philip Ingram

 I had a need to reuse an after_create callback over two different Models.
 Smelling something off, i wondered if there was a way to DRY this part of my code, as I like to reuse when i can.
 Although i’m not a maniac about it, to me it seems that reusing a callback is something that you’d want to keep DRY.